 I know, I know: Warsaw doesn’t have the best reputation, but I can assure you that the city is pretty and colorful and not boring at all.

-Poland’s largest city, with about 1.8 million residents, is located in east-central Poland and stands on the Vistula River – and is such an underrated city.
+With about 1.8 million residents, Poland’s largest city is located in east-central Poland and stands on the Vistula River – and is such an underrated city.

-This colorful capital is a great place to visit in 7 days in Poland.
-Its reputation isn’t the best – even my Polish friends here in Germany dislike Warsaw (though some of them never went and it is more hear-say).
+This colorful capital is a great place to visit.
+Its reputation isn’t the best – even my Polish friends here in Germany dislike Warsaw (though some of them never went, and it is more hear-say).

-2 days in the city is just enough to explore the city center and visit some of the many museums.
+2 days in the city is just enough to explore the city center and visit some museums.
 I have a detailed post on how to spend 2 days in Warsaw, including many travel tips on how to get around, where to stay, and more.